What really caused the end of the Catholic Church in England?

 male heirs, like Catherine of Aragon, were sometimes

-tossed off the castle wall but they more often were poisoned.
-In these cases it was covered up.
+tossed off the castle wall but they were more often poisoned.
+In these cases the murder was covered up.

 It's hard to defend this practice of murder but this was often